Whenever you collect change – maybe in a cup by the front door–you likely already know the benefits of spare change savings.

 If your checking account is close to zero after you make a transaction, and then the spare change app rounds-up the transaction and withdraws additional funds, you could end up overdrafting your account.
 This could result in getting hit with a hefty overdraft fee.

-While each spare change app functions slightly differently, they all revolve around the same basic concept.
-You save small increments of cash that you likely won’t miss.
-The money gets put into a digital piggy bank, so it’s separated from the funds in your primary checking account.
+While each spare change app functions slightly differently, they all revolve around the same basic concept: You save small increments of cash that you likely won’t miss.
+The money gets put into a savings account.
 You can then use the money to work toward your savings goals.

 Spare change apps aren’t for everyone, however.
 If you’re living paycheck to paycheck and at risk of overdrafting your account, these apps may not be ideal for you.
-And if you don’t yet have an emergency fund, you may not want to choose an app that invests your savings.
+And if you don’t yet have an emergency fund built up, you may not want to choose an app that invests your savings.

-On the other hand, if you’re looking for creative ways to jumpstart your financial goals, a spare change app (with low or no fees) may be just the tool you’re looking for.
+On the other hand, if you’re looking for creative ways to jumpstart your financial goals, a spare change app (with low or no fees) may be the tool you’re looking for.
+Just make sure you have a savings account for that spare change to go into.

 Photo credit: iStock/Nattakorn Maneerat